-Oversight Board announces Post in Polish Targeting Trans People case
+Oversight Board Announces Post in Polish Targeting Trans People Case

 Today, the Board is announcing a new case for consideration.
 As part of this, we are inviting people and organizations to submit public comments.